wandetos/Determining-Real-Exchange-Rate-/README.md

 ## Files in the Analysis
 1. REER.xlsx    ------------------- This is the original data used for analysis
 2. REER_Adj Calculation.log-------- The STATA .log file of codes used in the analysis
 3. Calculate REER_Adj.do...........
-The STATA .log file of codes used in the analysis
+The STATA .do file of codes used in the analysis
 4. REER_Adj Data Output.dta........
 The Data Output

 ## Original Data